ewall/meteor-foundation/README.md

 ## TODO

-- [] Make an SCSS version of this package for SASS-y people
+* Make an SCSS version of this package for SASS-y people?
+(Contact @ewall if you'd like to see that.)

 ## Just Because